lioryx/ProcDoc/README.md

 - **Min/Max Size**: Changes how small or large the images become during pulsing.
 - **Pulse Speed**: Adjusts how quickly the images fade in/out.
 - **Offsets**: Shifts the alerts vertically (top) or horizontally (sides).
+- **Sound Alerts**: Comes with a sound alert that will trigger when any proc is activated.
+Can be muted in the menu.
+This is tied to the `Master` volume, so if you would like to change the volume of the alert, use that slider.
 You can experiment with these in the **`/procdoc`** panel.
 Changes are saved automatically.

 ![Configuration](https://github.com/wsmaxcy/ProcDoc/blob/main/img/Config.png)